Art, Design and Media Practice Foundation

 Further study

-Many of our students take advantage of the internal progression routes and apply for courses within the School of Art and Design or the School of Media and Performing Arts.
+Many of our students take advantage of the internal progression routes and apply for courses within the School of Arts and Creative Industries.

 How to apply